Mike-Mercer/NetCurlTest/README.md

 ```

 What do we see here?
 The client has sent the API request and while waiting for a response  `SSL_read()` the connection suddenly died.
-Then curl tells us that its gonna retrying a fresh connect, however we can see that only using `CURLOPT_VERBOSE`
+TThen curl tells us that it will try a fresh connect, however we can see that only using `CURLOPT_VERBOSE`